Have you had a Traumatic event – either recently or in the past?

-Or are you like many who just “sweeps it under the rug” with the hopes that it will just go away, or that it will get better?
+Or are you like many who just “sweep it under the rug” with the hopes that it will just go away, or that it will get better?

-I myself have had many events and never in my dreams did I think I would ever need help.
-I know many of you reading this will agree that you or someone you know have at one point-or-another have suffered, experienced one of the above.
+I’ve had many events and never in my dreams did I think I would ever need help.
+I know many of you reading this will agree that you or someone you know have at one point-or-another have suffered, or experienced one of the above.

 The most recent one started in 2009, I was feeling so sick that I kept going in/out of the hospital and to the doctors and the doctors just kept telling me it was nothing, just stomach flu, constipation, acid reflux, etc and they would send me back home with medication, drink lots of fluids, etc.